Faith Hill: Artistry

-Hill possesses an alto vocal range, which Joanna Horowitz of The Seattle Times described as unmistakably "throaty".
+Hill has a mezzo-soprano vocal range, which Joanna Horowitz of The Seattle Times described as unmistakably "throaty".

 Although Hill typically does not write most of the music she performs, Horowitz noted that her music "emphasize[s] personal, intimate storytelling".
 She co-wrote two tracks on her debut album Take Me as I Am: "I've Got This Friend" and "Go the Distance".